West Australian Deaf Arts

 Through either performing, mentoring, volunteering your time, creating resources, or would simply like to support us, please contact us.

 We welcome all who would like to be a part of this exciting organisation.

-WADA’s Vision is to connect and strengthen the Deaf and Hard of Hearing Arts community, whilst creating a platform to successfully share Deaf culture with the Hearing world.
+WADA’s Vision is to connect and strengthen the Deaf and Hard of Hearing Arts community whilst creating a platform to share Deaf culture with the Hearing world successfully.

-WADA have held several performances since founded in 2010 including:
+WADA has held several performances since being founded in 2010, including:

 – Alicia In OneDeafLand